List of Spectrum original programming: Co-productions

 These shows have been commissioned by Spectrum in cooperation with a partner network.

 Continuations

 These shows have been picked up by Spectrum for additional seasons after having aired previous seasons on another network.

 Exclusive international distribution/Co-productions

-These shows have been acquired by Spectrum for exclusive first-run release in the United States.
+These shows have been acquired and/or co-produced by Spectrum in a deal with several international partners for exclusive first-run release in the United States.